 What is the most important phase of SDLC?

-Requirements gathering and analysis is the most crucial phrase of the SDLC.
+Requirements gathering and analysis is the most crucial phase of the SDLC.
 Without understanding the requirements, no project team can create a solution that is appreciated by customers.
 Most teams put effort into developing new solutions and neglecting requirement gathering which results in the failure of the software projects.
-This is one of the main reasons driving 66% of software projects fail, as per the Standish Group’s 2022 CHAOS report.
+This is one of the main reasons driving 66% of software projects to fail, as per the Standish Group’s 2022 CHAOS report.
 Hence, it’s crucial that each requirement is outlined in detail and understood by the development team.

 There are multiple SDLC models you can implement for your projects.
 Each processes development stages in its own way.
 Popular SDLC models are: